Aarchana12/TNSDC_Generative-AI/README.md

 - **Check Time**: Get the current time.
 - **Send Email**: Send emails to specified recipients.
 - **Check Weather**: Check the weather forecast for a specified location.
-- **Ask Genie**: Engage in conversation with your virtual companion!
+- **Ask Genie**: Engage in conversation and ask questions using OpenAI's GPT models.

 ## Requirements